Vietnam.vn - Nền tảng quảng bá Việt Nam

 Each paving tile measures 158.75 mm x 158.75 mm in the solar panel module, which measures 353 mm x 353 mm x 41 mm and weighs 6.5 kg.
 The module is encased in a 10 mm thick layer of tempered opal glass, and the module frame is made from highly durable recycled polymer composite plastic.

-“Platio solar panels are doubly sustainable because they not only provide green energy but are also made from sustainable recycled plastic,” said Philip Broeksma of the Groningen Municipal Energy Council.
+“Platio solar panels are doubly sustainable because they not only provide green energy but are also made with sustainable recycled plastic,” said Philip Broeksma of the Groningen Municipality Energy Council.

 “At the same time, the solar module makes effective use of city space, the solar walkway generates electricity, people can still use the street, walk on the solar panels simply and safely.
 This is a typical example of the possibility of using city space intelligently and sustainably.”

 This is just one of the impressive solar projects in the Netherlands.
-What's impressive is that they exploit the terrain to convert to clean energy.
+What is impressive is that they exploit the terrain to convert to clean energy.

 Not only that, the Dutch also know how to effectively utilize landfill space to generate electricity.

-In the Dutch countryside, 130 km east of Amsterdam, there is a 25-meter-high “hill” that has been a landfill for 15 years.
-Remarkably, this “hill” is covered with 23,000 solar panels, providing electricity for about 2,500 households in the area.
+In the Dutch countryside, 130 km east of Amsterdam, there is a 25 meter high “hill”.
+This hill has actually been a landfill for 15 years.
+Notably, this “hill” is covered with 23,000 solar panels, providing electricity for about 2,500 households in the area.

 According to Dutch solar energy group TPSolar, this is a solar energy project, aiming to produce 8.9 MW of electricity for the Armhoede region, eastern Netherlands, taking shape from around the mid-2020s.